eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 This leads to inconsistencies when ESLint is used programmatically via its Node.js API, such as in IDE integrations.
 Violations suppressed using `eslint-suppressions.json` (especially when using a custom location via the CLI) might not be recognized when using the Node.js API, leading to incorrect error reporting in environments like IDEs.

-This RFC aims to resolve this discrepancy by adding support for bulk suppressions to the `ESLint` and `LegacyESLint` Node.js APIs, ensuring consistent linting results and configuration capabilities across both interfaces.
+This RFC aims to resolve this discrepancy by adding support for bulk suppressions to the `ESLint` Node.js API, ensuring consistent linting results and configuration capabilities across both interfaces.

 ## Detailed Design

-This proposal integrates the existing bulk suppression functionality into the `ESLint` and `LegacyESLint` Node.js API classes by leveraging the internal `SuppressionsService`.
-A new `suppressionsLocation` option is introduced in the constructors.
+This proposal integrates the existing bulk suppression functionality into the `ESLint` Node.js API class by leveraging the internal `SuppressionsService`.
+A new `suppressionsLocation` option is introduced in the constructor.

 1. New Constructor Options
     - `suppressionsLocation`
-        - Both `ESLintOptions` and `LegacyESLintOptions` will accept a new optional property: `suppressionsLocation`.
+        - `ESLintOptions` will accept a new optional property: `suppressionsLocation`.
         - `suppressionsLocation: string | undefined`: Specifies the path to the suppressions file (`eslint-suppressions.json`).
 This path can be absolute or relative to the `cwd`.
         - If `suppressionsLocation` is provided, ESLint will attempt to load suppressions from that specific file path.
         - If `suppressionsLocation` is not provided (or is `undefined`), ESLint will default to looking for `eslint-suppressions.json` in the `cwd`.